 Mobile App Development Process

-Each day thousands of mobile apps are published to the Google Play and Apple App Stores.
+Each day, thousands of mobile apps are published to the Google Play and Apple App Stores.
 Some of these mobile apps are games, others are social networks, and many are ecommerce apps.
 All of these apps, if professionally built, should follow a similar mobile app development process.
-At BHW, we have built over 350 web and mobile apps and in this article I will outline the strategy, design, and development processes we follow.
+At BHW, we have built over 350 web and mobile apps.
+In this article, I will outline the strategy, design, and development processes we follow.

 Each app is different and our methodologies are always evolving, but this is a fairly standard process when developing mobile apps.
 This mobile app development process typically includes idea, strategy, design, development, deployment, and post-launch phases.

 As trite as it sounds, all great apps began as ideas.
 If you don’t have an app idea, the best place to start is to train yourself to always think of things in terms of problems and potential solutions.
 You want your brain to instinctively ask “Why do we do things this way?” or “Is there a better way to solve this problem?”
 If you can identify a problem or market inefficiency, you are half way to your idea!